lizardfs/documentation/source/adminguide/connectclient.rst

 * cacheexpirationtime - depends on latency, 500 should be alright for most installations.
 Higher values = data will be kept in cache longer, but it will also occupy more RAM.
 * readaheadmaxwindowsize - depends on latency and cacheexpirationtime, 1024-8192 are usually fine.
 Higher values = bigger portions of data asked in single request.

-readaheadmaxwindowsize can be adjusted to the installation - starting with 1024 and increasing it until tests show no performance gain is a good idea.
+readaheadmaxwindowsize can be adjusted to tyour local requirements - starting from 1024 and increasing it until tests show no performance gain is a good idea.

 You can now store your files on your brand new installation.